-To satisfy Standard 5.1.5.1, US blood centers and some hospital transfusion services began implementation of 100% Quality Control (QC) testing for bacteria in platelets using growth-based testing systems that were cleared by the FDA for quality control testing of platelet components.
-Sampling for this QC testing typically occurred 24 hours post collection.
-Five studies of both apheresis and whole blood-derived platelets have demonstrated significant rates of contamination in units that tested negative using this testing strategy.4-8 These studies showed that detection rates using 24 hour post-collection sampling were only 14.9% to 40.0% of detection rates observed when units were sampled and tested on Day 6-7.^{5.7} The most likely cause for this phenomenon has been identified as sampling error associated with sampling early in unit life, at which time many bacteria are still in lag phase and are therefore at titers too low to be reliably sampled, resulting in False Negative test results9.
+Bacterial concentrations in contaminated platelet units are very low at the time of collection and may not be detectable in samples drawn at that time and tested using growth-based culture testing.
+Sampling for this testing strategy typically occurs 24 hours post collection.
+Five studies of both apheresis and whole blood-derived platelets have demonstrated significant rates of contamination in units that tested negative using this testing strategy.
+These studies showed that detection rates using 24 hour post-collection sampling were only 14.9% to 40.0% of detection rates observed when units were sampled and tested on Day 6-7.
+The most likely cause for this phenomenon has been identified as sampling error associated with sampling early in unit life, at which time many bacteria are still in lag phase and are therefore at titers too low to be reliably sampled, resulting in False Negative test results.

-Another strategy to control bacterial contamination in platelets is testing nearer the time of transfusion.
-Testing on the day of transfusion has been shown to detect bacterial contamination in platelets after they were distributed to hospitals as negative for bacteria.^{10,11} On the day of transfusion, bacteria have likely entered logarithmic growth phase and have proliferated to titers that are expected to be higher than at 24 hours post-collection.
-Sampling and testing on day of transfusion adds a measure of safety by interdicting a proportion of highly contaminated units that pose a serious risk to transfusion recipients.
+Another strategy to control bacterial contamination in platelets is testing later in platelet life.
+Rapid testing near the time of use has been identified as an important element and strategy for controlling bacterial contamination in platelets.8 Testing on the day of transfusion has been shown to detect bacterial contamination in platelets after they were distributed to hospitals as negative for bacteria.^{9,10} On the day of transfusion, bacteria have likely entered logarithmic growth phase and have proliferated to titers that are expected to be higher than at 24 hours post-collection.
+Sampling and testing on day of transfusion adds a measure of safety by interdicting a proportion of highly contaminated platelet units..